Link-/Arab_OSC/README.md

 3. The project **should be active** and not in a read-only state with at least 1 contribution in the last year
 4. You are **of Arab origins**.
 Current country of residence is of no relevance

-#### Disclaimers:
-1. This is a personal initiative that does not represent my employer
-2. Stars on a repo are not the only indicators of influence but it's the best one I can think of.
-If you can demonstrate influence with another metric that would be wonderful and will be taken into consideration!
-3. The emphasis on having Arab origins is because I believe Arab contributors are an under represented group in the global open source community.
-Their work deserves some spotlight.
-This will also encourage and inspire the upcoming contributors from the region.

 ### The List
 > In no particular order